cs0320-s2023/cadance-garmin-jhickey4-bleahey-awick2-jriccia2/README.md

 estimated energy expended during an activity.
 This data is not stored or transmitted anywhere outside of the device/simulator, nor is it used for any other purpose.

+**Description:**
+CaDance for Garmin is a Garmin Connect IQ application that uses the sensor data from a Garmin Forerunner 245 Music to generate the fields required for the CaDance web application.
+This includes the user's Spotify energy input and running cadence.
+It allows these fields to be estimated more accurately and in real time, as opposed to the current method of manual entry by the user on the web app based on their own estimations.

+The application is currently in development and is not yet released beyond the simulator.

 ## Getting Started